ZAPrada/megr2157-portfolio/docs/assignments/A05/index.md

-Using the ASME fit standards table on page 654 and 655 of the Machinery's Handbook, I was able to then take my nominal dimensions and add the required tolerances to ensure a proper specified fit.\
+Using the ASME fit standards table on page 654 and 655 of the Machinery's Handbook, I was able to then take my nominal dimensions and add the required tolerances to ensure a proper specified fit.

+(Note that the 2.5 +0.0016 tolerance comes from the 2 R3 class tolerances being added together)

 #### Designed for Strength Drawing